This post continues the high-level description of the body shell repairs.

 We decided that making up this little bracket was a good idea, and that there would never be an easier time than now!
 Mike and the team made up a bracket similar to the one shown in the service bulletin.

 Wow!
 Another milestone has been reached, the body is finally completed!
-There have been numerous other repairs but the result is worth it.
+There have been numerous other repairs and the result is absolutely worth all the effort.
 In Mike Baucke’s words (The Surgery) … “The MK2 has reached an exciting part of the restoration … we have completed all of the filling* and finishing*.
 The body looks excellent and has never been as straight”.

 There is a pause at the moment while the coffers are refilled.
-Also the BIG decision re colour needs to be addressed.
+Also the BIG decision re colour needs to be thought about.

 * Filling, finishing, straightening, and shaping of all exterior body panels.
 This covers all body panel repairs, old accident repairs, new and old factory welded joins on panels, new panels fitted, and all dents removed.